A Closer Look into Blinds that Work with Google Home and Other Smart Home Systems

 Benefits of Integration of Window Treatments and Your Smart Home

 - Voice Integration: By integrating window treatments and smart home technology like Alexa and Google Home it will become possible to close or open your blinds and shades just through voice commands.
+Smart Blinds that works with Google Home and Alexa.

 - Another good thing about such integration is that nowadays most of the window treatments function properly when integrated with smart home systems like Wink and SmartThings.